 What is Trail Therapy?

-Trial therapy is Authentic Connections Counseling Center’s way of taking therapy outside!
-Formally known as “Walk and Talk Therapy,” it is a unique form of therapy that combines traditional psychotherapy with the physical exercise of waking.
+Trail therapy is Authentic Connections Counseling Center’s way of taking therapy outside!
+It is a unique form of therapy that combines traditional psychotherapy with the physical exercise of walking.
 This form of therapy combines walking and counseling to strengthen the connection between the mind and the body.

 The emphasis in Trail Therapy is on the therapy, as walking would be the secondary benefit.
 This is not going to be a strenuous workout or any sort of personal training.
 You will meet your therapist at an agreed upon trailhead or walking path and you get to set the pace for the walk or hike.

-*The location of our office is conveniently near Plum Creek Trail (Festival Park entryway/trailhead) and also The Rock.
+*The location of our office is conveniently near Plum Creek Trail (Festival Park entryway/trailhead) and also The Rock in Castle Rock, Colorado.

 What are the benefits of trail therapy?